Is there Uber in Ireland?

 So, if you are here out of curiosity and want to know if Ireland has Uber.
 Then the answer is…kind of…

-You see, we do have an ‘uber app’.
+You see, Ireland like most other countries in Europe, does have an ‘uber app’.
 However, it does not operate in the way you would expect.
-In most countries, Uber has a rideshare service with independent drivers who use their own vehicles.
+In most other major cities, like Lisbon, Uber has a ride share service with independent drivers who use their own vehicles.

 Whereas, in Ireland, the main difference is that you can only book licensed taxis through the Uber app.